jakecupani/jakecupani.github.io/src/data/blog-posts/ilovedataviz copy 5.md

 ---
-title: Why I Love Data Visualization ❤️
+title: Tacos and Salt ❤️
 publishDate: 27 Dec 2022
 description: Blog post on why I love data visualization.
-tags: ['Data Visualization','Python']
+tags: ['Data Visualization','Coding','C']
 ---

 > ⚠️ **Warning:** This post has been generated as a test post by ChatGPT.